 While any cotton muslin is guaranteed to be luxuriously soft, organic cotton is the safest choice for your little one because it is typically unbleached and pesticide-free, making it the best choice for sensitive skin and hence its the best swaddle blankets.

 aden + anais cotton swaddle blankets are the leading blankets on the market, but the brand name comes with a brand-name price tag.
 They are soft enough to be used straight out of the package, and they get softer with every wash, but you can save yourself some money by just buying their Babies “R” Us brand “aden by aden + anais”.
 It’s the same quality, and the same size, for sometimes as little as half the price of their designer brand.
+I do not recommend these because there are organic cotton blankets now available which I would rather prefer than the regular cotton ones.

 What Is The Best Cloth for Swaddling?